evangelions/Discord-User-App/README.md

 ## Step 5: Run the Bot

-In your terminal, run:
+In your terminal,

-python main.py
+run:  python main.py

-You should see:

-Bot is ready!
+You should see:  Bot is ready!
 Logged in as YourBotName

 The bot is now online!

 ## Step 6: Verify Permissions

-In your server, ensure the bot's role has: Manage Webhooks, Manage Messages, Send Messages, Attach Files, Read Message History, and View Channels
+Ensure the bot's role has these permissions:
+- Manage Webhooks
+- Manage Messages
+- Send Messages
+- Attach Files
+- Read Message History
+- View Channels

-The bot will automatically create a webhook named "ForwardBot" in each channel when first needed
+The bot will automatically create a webhook named ForwardBot in each channel when needed.

 ## How to Use the Bot

+Default Command Prefix: "!" (changeable by owner with !setprefix)

+**For Any Authorized User**

-(Command Prefix: !)
-For Any Authorized User:  !on → Turns forwarding ON (bot replies: "Bot is now ON for you!")
+- !on → Turns forwarding ON
-!off → Turns forwarding OFF (bot replies: "Bot is now OFF for you!")
+- !off → Turns forwarding OFF
+- !status → Check your current forwarding status
+- !help → Shows all available commands

-After using !on, every message you send that does not start with ! will be instantly deleted and resent as a clean message (with your name, avatar, and attachments). as an App
+After !on, any message not starting with the prefix will be instantly deleted and re-sent as a clean "App" message (with your name, avatar, and attachments).

+**Owner-Only Commands**

-For the Owner Only:  !adduser <user_id> → Adds a new user
+- !adduser <user_id> → Add a user to the authorized list
+- !remove <user_id> → Remove a user from the authorized list
+- !listusers → List all authorized users
+- !setprefix <new_prefix> → Permanently change the command prefix

+Example: !setprefix ? → Commands become ?on, ?help, etc.
+Prefix Change persists after restarts.

 ## Example: